 2. Anki : Good option for students who wish to create their own flashcards.
 Sharing is difficult and there is no option for teachers to set a course.

-4. Brainscape : Allows teachers to make a class set of flashcards.
-Can assign sets to students and monitor progress.
+3. Brainscape : Allows teachers to make a class set of flashcards or use existing flashcards.
+Can assign sets to students and monitor their progress.
 Upgrade unlocks additional features.

-5. Wordwall : An online platform that allows the teacher to create different interactive activities (e.g., spin the wheel) and class sets of flashcards.
+4. Wordwall : An online platform that allows teachers to create different interactive activities (e.g., spin the wheel) and class sets of flashcards.
 These sets can be embedded into other websites as well.

-6. Flashcard Machine : 100% free.
+5. Flashcard Machine : 100% free.
 Allows teachers to create their own class sets.
-Unclear whether or not teachers can assign sets or monitor student progress
+Unclear whether or not teachers can assign sets or monitor student progress.

 Each can be used to send interactive polls (e.g., word cloud, ranking) and live quiz questions during presentations or class.
 Each has limitations based on which level you choose to pay for, although the most basic option is free for each.